cflucas97/comp285-fall22/staff.md

 ## Staff Contact

-- The best way to reach the staff is by making a private post on [Piazza](https://piazza.com/north_carolina_at_state_university/spring2022/comp285/home).
+- The best way to reach the staff is by making a private post on [Piazza](https://piazza.com/ncat/fall2022/comp285).

-- You may also reach Professor Perez by emailing him directly at [laperez@ncat.edu](mailto:laperez@ncat.edu) with any questions or concerns that you do not with to post to [Piazza](https://piazza.com/north_carolina_at_state_university/spring2022/comp285/home).
+- You may also reach out by emailing directly at [cflucas@ncat.edu](mailto:cflucas@ncat.edu) with any questions or concerns that you do not with to post to [Piazza](https://piazza.com/ncat/fall2022/comp285).

-### Instructors
+### Instructor

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 {% for staffer in instructors %}